AutoTask Terminology

 Time entry: Time info that is added to AT ticket so customer can be billed and we can track ticket work.

-Role: [This definition needs to be fleshed out more but it’s usually set automatically based on ticket template and/or ticket category. ]
+Role: [This definition needs to be fleshed out more.]
+Roles are tied into how customers are billed.
+They are usually set automatically based on ticket template and/or ticket category.
+Examples of roles:

 • AFTER HRS ON-SITE SUPPORT -